Backlash (2005): Event

 Before the event aired live on pay-per-view, Tyson Tomko defeated Val Venis on Sunday Night Heat.

-In the first match of the event, Shelton Benjamin faced Chris Jericho for the Intercontinental Championship.
+In the first match of the event, Shelton Benjamin faced Chris Jericho for the WWE Intercontinental Championship.
 When the match began, Benjamin had the upper hand.
 Benjamin then performed a springboard off the ropes, but Jericho countered with a hurricanrana off the ring apron to the floor.
 Jericho utilized a chinlock on Benjamin.
 Jericho then climbed to the top rope, but Benjamin stopped Jericho, leaping to the top rope and superplexing Jericho.
 Jericho then hit a running enzuigiri, but only got a near fall.
 Benjamin performed the T-Bone Suplex, but Jericho put his foot under the bottom rope to void the pin.
 Jericho locked in the Walls of Jericho, but Benjamin got to the rope.
 Jericho then locked in the Walls of Jericho again but Benjamin rolled-up Jericho to retain the Intercontinental Championship.

-The next match was the tag team turmoil match for the World Tag Team Championship.
+The next match was the Tag team turmoil match for the World Tag Team Championship.
 Tajiri and William Regal were the champions heading into the match.
-The teams would come out at random, and it was The Heart Throbs (Antonio Thomas and Romeo Roselli) who entered first, with the champions Tajiri and Regal coming out next.
+The teams would come out at random, and it was The Heart Throbs (Antonio and Romeo) who entered first, with the champions Tajiri and Regal coming out next.
 Tajiri utilized a lot of kicks and then locked in the Tarantula.
 The Heart Throbs then kept Tajiri isolated, but Tajiri pinned Antonio with a sunset flip.
 Simon Dean and Maven entered into the match next, trying to pick apart the weakened Tajiri.
 Their inclusion in the match did not last very long as Regal made the tag and cleaned house, putting Dean away with a knee to the head.
 La Résistance came in next, but Regal and Tajiri tried to fight back.
 Regal was then rolled up, with a handful of tights, eliminating him and Tajiri and guaranteeing new champions.
-Rosey and The Hurricane were the last two men to enter the match.
-Hurricane was then smashed on the turnbuckle post.
-Hurricane and Rosey got the pin when Hurricane leapt off the shoulders of Rosey, who was perched on the top rope to grab the win.
+The Hurricane and Rosey were the last two men to enter the match.
+The Hurricane was then smashed on the turnbuckle post.
+The Hurricane and Rosey got the pin when The Hurricane leapt off the shoulders of Rosey, who was perched on the top rope to grab the win.